 Examples of recent investment in housing stock and adjacent environment include the Caradog Road site where good quality communal garden spaces to the rear of the properties with paved seating areas, wider paths for better access, raised planters, trees and hedge to screen the railway line and shopping area, have been developed.
 The area to the front of the flats was enhanced to create a more attractive streetscape.

 Cultural assets include the SCALA Prestatyn, which has a long history as a theatre, performing arts and cinema venue and benefits from a recent redevelopment.
-Prestatyn library was also recently developed as a modern paper based and digital information resource and pint of contact for the public and public service providers.
+Prestatyn Library & One Stop Shop was developed as a modern paper based and digital information resource and point of contact for the public and public service providers.

-The area boast a rich heritage including a Roman Bath site, the masterwork of dark-age engineering which is Offa’s dyke and its modern beginning / end statue and a range of Victorian and Edwardian listed buildings including several churches, chapels and other structures and the iconic Hillside Gardens Shelter.
+The area boasts a rich heritage including a Roman Bath site, the masterwork of dark-age engineering which is Offa’s Dyke and its modern beginning / end statue and a range of Victorian and Edwardian listed buildings including several churches, chapels and other structures and the iconic Hillside Gardens Shelter.

 The range of heritage, cultural and environmental assets and developments provides Prestatyn’s contribution to a Globally Responsible Wales.
 Sustainability principles will be implemented through the Wellbeing Plan, Local Development and Regeneration Plans, biodiversity and conservation work.

 A specific example is: Youth Workers work with organisations that support children and young people from Chernobyl to experience life in North Wales.
 Young people and families develop a wide appreciation of globalisation responsibilities and the impact of people.

 Positive and Successful Experiences